RESOStandards/reso-upi/README.md

 # Universal Property Identifier (UPI) Version 2

-The UPI is a way to take a set of well-known identifiers and encode them in a way such that if two parties both have the same data, they can create the identifiers and match on them.
+The UPI is a way to take a set of well-known Property identifiers and encode them in a way such that if two parties both have the same data, they can create the identifiers and match on them.
 This is useful for deduplicating data.

 UPIs can also easily be searched on by parts and be used with URIs as part of a browser location or API URL, since they are friendly with existing URI standards.